PLOUGHMAN LADS AND SINGIN QUINES

 A celebration of 1959/1960 recordings in Buchan by Kenneth Goldstein

 In 1959/60 American folklorist Ken Goldstein spent a year in Buchan, collecting traditional songs in Fetterangus, New Pitsligo, Strichen and around.
 He copied most of his tapes to the School of Scottish Studies archive, but not all.
 In early 2024 all his Buchan recordings, held in the University of Mississippi [Ole Miss], are to be put on line.
-The Ploughmen and Quines project aims to -
+The Ploughmen and Quines project aimed to -

 a] have esteemed Scottish singer Christine Kydd work with ‘Tripple’, a trio of female young and emerging artists in the North-East, to explore the repertoire of Traveller Lucy Stewart and develop responding performances of some of her songs, particularly the song she was best known for The Ploughman Laddies Are Aa The Go.